iterative/dvc.org/content/docs/command-reference/checkout.md

 ## Description

-Synchronizes the workspace data files (and directories) with the current version of the project.
-This is typically needed after `git clone` and `git checkout` because `dvc.lock` and `.dvc` files (which point to the <abbr>cached</abbr> data tracked by DVC) are added, updated, or removed.
-This command makes sure that the corresponding data files are found in the workspace.
+This command is usually needed after `git checkout`, `git clone`, or any other operation that changes the `dvc.lock` or `.dvc` in the workspace.
+It restores the corresponding versions of the DVC-tracked files and directories from the
+<abbr>cache</abbr>.

-The `targets` given to this command (if any) limit which files to checkout.
-It accepts paths to tracked files or directories (even if such paths are within a directory
-[tracked as a whole](/doc/command-reference/add#tracking-directories)), `.dvc` files, or stage names (found in `dvc.yaml`).
+The `targets` given to this command (if any) limit what to checkout.
+It accepts paths to tracked files or directories (even if such paths are within a directory [tracked as a whole](/doc/command-reference/add#tracking-directories)), `.dvc` files, or stage names (found in `dvc.yaml`).

-💡 For convenience, a Git hook is available to automate running `dvc checkout` after `git checkout`.
-See the
-[Automating example](#example-automating-dvc-checkout) below or `dvc install` for more details.

 The execution of `dvc checkout` does the following: